Pope Slams cruelty Of Strike Killing Gaza Children - UrduPoint

 Pope Slams 'cruelty' Of Strike Killing Gaza Children

-Vatican City, (APP - UrduPoint / Pakistan Point News - 21st Dec, 2024) Pope Francis on Saturday condemned the bombing of children in Gaza as "cruelty", a day after the territory's rescue agency said an Israeli air strike killed seven children from one family.
+Vatican City, (APP - UrduPoint / Pakistan Point News - 22nd Dec, 2024) Pope Francis on Saturday condemned the bombing of children in Gaza as "cruelty", sparking a sharp response from Israel which accused him of double standards.

-Gaza's civil defence rescue agency reported that an Israeli air strike killed 10 members of a family on Friday in the northern part of the territory, including seven children.
+The pontiff made his remarks a day after the rescue agency in Gaza said an Israeli air strike had killed seven children from one family.

-"Yesterday they did not allow the Patriarch (of Jerusalem) into Gaza as promised.
-Yesterday children were bombed.
-This is cruelty, this is not war," he told members of the government of the Holy See.
+"Yesterday they did not allow the Patriarch (of Jerusalem) into Gaza as promised," the pope told members of the government of the Holy See.

 "I want to say it because it touches my heart."